 Zippered bootlegs make it easy to adjust around ski or snowboard boots after putting on your gear.
 I like the integrated gaiters but there’s just one thing to watch out for.

 Overall these extremely budget oriented snowboard pants lack ventilation and feature 85g of insulation.
 They’re going to be insanely hot and lack the ability to dump extra heat in warm weather.

-In the end, these pants make sense for someone on a tight budget or those looking for pants that will work in the cold temperatures of mid-winter.
+In the end, these pants make sense for someone on a tight budget looking for the best cheap snowboard pants or those looking for pants that will work in the cold temperatures of mid-winter.

-There really are several key factors to ski and snowboards pants.
+There are several key factors to choosing snowboards pants.
 Among other things insulation, waterproofness, and durability play key roles.

 Nylon is the key to durability – end of story.
 There are other synthetic fibers out there that are more durable but they’re uncommon and highly expensive.
 Nylon is the most common and affordable bombproof snowboard pant shell material.

 Look for thick Cordura or heavy denier nylon patches on the knees, cuffs, and sometimes hip area.
-These extra durable patches add to the ruggedness of your snowboard pants and will prevent tearing or abrasion.
-Particularly around the cuffs of your pants, an extra layer of thick nylon material prevents fraying and raveling for many years.
+These extra durable patches add to the ruggedness of your snowboarding pants and will prevent tearing or abrasion.

 Warmth and Insulation